SanghamitraDutta/dsp/01a-install.md

 How can you check the version of Python installed if you happen to be on an unfamiliar computer?

->> Typing python --version at the terminal return the python version installed on the computer.
+>> Running the commnand, python --version, in the terminal returns the python version installed on the computer.